L15t3Nr/L15t3NR.github.io/_posts/2023-10-13-Corrupted-Image.md

 ![Exif](img-5.png)

 The 12 byte field entries contain the metadata we want to view.
 In this first directory entry we looked at the Exif.Image.ImageWidth data.
-Using an Exif tags table as a reference, we can look for the directory entry that has a GPS Info.
+Using an Exif tags table as a reference, we can look for the directory entry that has GPS Info.

 **GPS Info Tag**